 Once again, select the Brush tool from the toolbar.
 Make sure the black box is in the foreground.
 If not, click on the double-headed arrow to switch the two.
 You can use this tool to brush away any part of the blanket that’s covering the baby.

 Next, cover the helper’s arm at the top of the photo, using the Clone Stamp tool.

 Choose an area on your photo that looks like it would not only cover the helper’s hand and arm, but will also blend into the background as well.
 When you’ve found the perfect spot, hold down the Opt (or Alt) key and click your mouse.
 This will set your starting point.
-Set your opacity at 70% and start painting over the hand and arm you want covered.
+Set your opacity at 70% and start painting over the hand and arm you want to be covered.

-At this point your photo will look almost perfect, but you will want to enhance the photo just a little to give it that final touch of perfection.
-You can add some softness by adding a fill layer, or add a touch of light to the newborn’s face to brighten her up.
+At this point, your photo will look almost perfect, but you will want to enhance the photo just a little to give it that final touch of perfection.
+You can add some softness by adding a fill layer or add a touch of light to the newborn’s face to brighten her up.
 When you’re satisfied the picture is perfect, flatten the image.

-Click through the gallery below to view a few adorable head in hands portraits.
+Click through the gallery below to view a few adorable head-in-hands portraits.

 Hillarry is a professional photographer in Austin, Texas specializing in newborn photography.
 Find out more about Hillarry on her About Me page here.
 To book a newborn photography session, call her at 512-522-5031.

-Silver Bee Photography also offers a newborn photography workshop for those who have some knowledge of photographing newborns but need more detail on transitioning, posing and working through the session from start to finish.
+Silver Bee Photography also offers a newborn photography workshop for those who have some knowledge of photographing newborns but need more detail on transitioning, posing, and working through the session from start to finish.
 For more information about our newborn photography workshop click here.